WIC at DeLaney Community Farm

 Q: Do I need to call before I come?

 A: Nope!
-Just arrive at the farm on Tuesdays and Saturdays from 9:00am until 12:00pm, from June 7th until October 1st (excluding September 3rd, when the farm is closed).
+Just arrive at the farm on Tuesdays and Saturdays from 9:00am until 12:00pm, from June 7th until October 1st (excluding September 2nd, 17th and 21st, when the farm is closed).
 In order to participate, you must arrive at the farm by 11:00am.

 DeLaney staff provides demonstrations at WIC's prenatal and breast-feeding clinics.
 Various dishes are offered for clients to taste, primarily using fresh, seasonal vegetables from the farm in simple, family-friendly dishes.
 Clients are given the recipes, highlighting the nutritional information of the vegetables used.
 The goals of the outreach include increasing awareness of seasonal harvest, the nutritional value of vegetables, and the availability of the CPS program at DeLaney.